mokolodi1/MedBook_/README.md

 // ex. ["test@test.com", "Testing lab UCSC", "Cool RNA-Seq project"]
 ```

 To check if a user has access to an object, use `hasAccess` (returns boolean).
 To throw an error if the user doesn't have access, use `ensureAccess`.
-These functions take one parameter: either a collaboration object or a collaboration name (string).
+These functions take one parameter: either a collaboration object, collaboration name (string), or an array of collaboration names.
 Use `ensureAccess` unless you need to do something if the user doesn't have access.

 In determining if a user has access to an object, two fields are checked.
 A user is considered to have access if the `user_id` field matches the `_id` of the currently logged in user.
 A user is also considered to have access if they have access to one or more of the collaborations in the `collaborations` field.